namoopsoo/namoopsoo.github.io/content/post/2023-03-25--alternate-day-fasting.md

 And alarmingly I saw my weight go up in 2022, perhaps similar to what I recall Iñigo San-Millán described in this interview, https://peterattiamd.com/inigosanmillan/ with Peter Attia , about cyclists who reduce their cycling without reducing their calorie intake.

-Of course I was not a professional cyclist and I'm sure the weight gain is related to stress management to a large extent, but nevertheless, basically starting 2023, every other day, I aimed for a lower amount of calories.
+Of course I was nowhere near a professional cyclist and I'm sure the weight gain is related to a lack of stress management to a large extent, but nevertheless, basically starting 2023, every other day, I aimed for a lower amount of calories.

 The first plot above does not show this very well, but the second chart, which takes 7-day averages, hopefully does a better job.

+There are also other behavior changes I'm trying too that are not being plotted here, including the replacement of highly processed food with slightly less processed food and also improving the overall [protein to energy ratio](https://www.dietdoctor.com/high-protein/eat-more-protein).

 #### How to generate these plots?
 There was a bit of trial and error I can describe later, but basically,